How Do I Become a Phlebotomist? – Education & Career Guide 2022

 The truth is that due to the great need for phlebotomists, employers will contact you as you complete your training program and earn certification.
 However, you should actively seek phlebotomy jobs near you.

 If you had hands-on training at a hospital during your training program, you can talk to HR and look for job opportunities.
 It would be so much easier for you if you made the hospital friends’ staff connect well.

 Additionally, you can broaden your horizon by looking for jobs in blood donation centres, doctors, and outpatient centres.

 Maintain Your Certification

-You need to continue your education as a phlebotomist, it is a prerequisite to renewing your certificate.
-Many institutions will require you to earn continuing education (CE) credits by taking short courses that can be completed in two years.
+It would help if you continued your education as a phlebotomist, and it is a prerequisite to renewing your certificate.
+Many institutions will require you to earn continuing education (CE) credits by taking short courses completed in two years.

 With these, you will be able to renew your phlebotomist certificate after three years and stay up-to-date with the latest developments in the industry.